 Facelift Surgery in Memphis with The Langsdon Clinic

 Before the surgery, patients will be given medication to help them relax and to help minimize any swelling and bruising after the facelift surgery.
 The procedure is usually performed at the clinic’s outpatient surgical center.
-The facelift does not require endotracheal inhalation anesthesia; instead, “Twilight” sedation supplemented by local anesthesia is used for our facelift procedure.
+The facelift does not require endotracheal inhalation anesthesia (general anesthesia); instead, “Twilight” sedation supplemented by local anesthesia is used for our facelift procedure.
 Most patients have no discomfort during the procedure, won’t remember the experience, and they’ll wake up simply feeling like their tissues are tight.
 After the facelift surgery, patients will be able to go home, provided they have a trusted friend or family member that can drive them home.

 The face is divided into several areas of concern: the neck, the lower cheek-jowl, the upper cheek, eyelids, and the forehead.
 The facelift deals with the lower cheek-jowl and neck.
 It does not treat the forehead, eyelids, or cheekbone areas.